jeffreysorgen/golf-club-sensors/README.md

 **Battery options:**

-- I am looking for those **2-prong** "magnetic" battery chargers, the kind of battery/connector is in that fit-watch, and where to get that rechargable battery. _(insert photo)_
+- I am looking for those **2-prong** "magnetic" battery chargers, the kind of battery/connector is in that fit-watch, and where to get that rechargable battery.
 - _(There is a small Lithium cell available, around 2-3mm.
 There is also needed a battery regulating circuit - but I don't remember what this is called - that's needed.
 There are three parts: The battery, the regulating circuit, and the connector.
 This connector is the "2-prong" connector I am referring to here.)_
 - After researching and pinpointing what's needed, there will be a small lithium rechargable battery connected with wires to a "regulating circuit", with the wires attached to the desired connector, and the connector using USB on the other end. _(ASK RICH WHAT THE LITHIUM BATTERY NUMBER IS, OR GOOGLE IT, REALLY)_